 Nova Scotia Down Payment Assistance

-Down Payment Assistance Program: Established on May 1, 2017, this Nova Scotian pilot program will run until March 31, 2019 and offers interest-free repayable loan of up to 5% of the home’s purchase price.
+Down Payment Assistance Program: Established on May 1, 2017, this Nova Scotian pilot program will run until March 31, 2019, and offers an interest-free repayable loan of up to 5% of the home’s purchase price.
 Payments may be waived in the first year.

 Prince Edward Island Down Payment Assistance